No. 1 Georgia romps into playoff with 50-30 SEC win vs LSU

 The Bulldogs showed they are more than just a bunch of talented athletes — this is a smart, well-coached group.

-Late in the first quarter, LSU’s 32-yard field goal attempt was swatted away by Nazir Stackhouse bursting through the middle of the line.
-The ball rolled to a stop at the Georgia 4 with Smith hovering over it, surveying the field.
+LSU coach Brian Kelly blamed himself and his staff for allowing the play to happen.

-As the dejected Tigers headed toward their sideline, thinking the play was over, Smith suddenly scooped up the ball and took odd the other way.
-With a convoy of about a half-dozen teammates and not an LSU player in sight, Smith sprinted all the way to the end zone to give Georgia a 7-0 lead.
+“Obviously, we did a poor job if coaching,” he said.
+“It’s our responsibility to have our guys alert in that situation.
+They were not alert.”

-After LSU quickly tied it up on Daniels’ 53-yard touchdown pass to Kayshon Boutte, Bennett took control.
+LSU quickly tied it up on Daniels’ 53-yard touchdown pass to Kayshon Boutte, only to have Bennett take control from there.

 The sixth-year senior, a former walk-on who was offensive MVP of both Georgia playoffs wins a year ago, struck for four TD passes in a less than 15-minute span: 3 yards to Brock Bowers, 22 yards to Ladd McConkey, 14 yards to Darnell Washington and 3 yards to Dillon Bell.